 This is when the weather gets cooler in Washington

-For those skiing for the first time, we recommend The Summit at Snoqualmie.
+For first-time skiers, we recommend The Summit at Snoqualmie.

 Out of the 4 areas for skiing and snowboarding, Summit West is the best zone to start off.

-There are 3 beginner surface lifts, 2 double chairs, 1 triple chairs and 2 quad chairs.
+There are 3 beginner surface lifts, 2 double chairs, 1 triple chair, and 2 quad chairs.